flyIchtus/MetScore/README.md

 ### Input and outputs
 By default, your data is supposed to be stored as .npy files.
 Data is either made of forecasts, analysis or observations, which can be indexed by both a date and lead time/validity.
 Samples can feature any number of weather variables, with the common "channel-first" convention.
 The precise way the data is organized inside the file can be user-defined (see section on contribution strategy), but usually it is supposed to have either a "one file per sample" organization (meaning one date and lead time, possibly one ensemble member per sample), or "one file per ensemble" (gathering N members in a single file).

+It is also mandatory that you have for *real datasets* (see meaning below) a structured .csv file with named columns, as presented in *./MetScore/config/example_labels.csv*

 There is one output per metric, computed on the dataset provided, stored in .npy format.
 The precise shape of the output depends on the chosen metric.